calvo0932/Geodex/TERMS_OF_SERVICE.md

-# CarFigures | Terms of Service
+# Geodex | Terms of Service

-Welcome to CarFigures, the interactive car collecting and trading Discord bot!\
+Welcome to Geodex, the interactive car collecting and trading Discord bot!\
-Before you start using CarFigures, please carefully read and agree to the following Terms of Service and Rules.\
+Before you start using Geodex, please carefully read and agree to the following Terms of Service and Rules.\
-By using CarFigures, you indicate your acceptance of these terms and your commitment to adhere to the rules.
+By using Geodex, you indicate your acceptance of these terms and your commitment to adhere to the rules.

 ## Glossary Collectible:
-any virtual object that is meant to be collected through the bot, such as CarFigures or other means like virtual currency.
+any virtual object that is meant to be collected through the bot, such as Geodex or other means like virtual currency.

 ## Usage Agreement:
-By using the CarFigures Discord bot, you agree to follow these terms and rules.\
+By using the Geodex Discord bot, you agree to follow these terms and rules.\
 If you do not agree, please refrain from using the bot.\
 **Servers are responsible for their members and access may be revoked if deemed necessary.**

 ## Bot Functionality:
-CarFigures allows you to catch, collect, and trade virtual cars, referred to as "collectibles" in these terms.\
+Geodex allows you to catch, collect, and trade virtual cars, referred to as "collectibles" in these terms.\
 The **primary** purpose of the bot is entertainment, and it is not intended for any real-world transactions.

 ## User Conduct: